-For centuries, Nettle leaf is used globally for its medicinal & nutritional properties, especially its benefits for hair.
-This article will tell you the best way to have Nettle leaf, whether brewed as a herbal tea decoction or as a simple tea bag.
+For centuries, Nettle leaf has been used globally for its medicinal & nutritional properties, especially its benefits for hair.
+This article will tell you the best way to consume Nettle whether brewed herbal tea decoction or as a simple tea bag.

-Nettle leaf is quiet familiar to health conscious people due to its amazing benefits and healing properties.
+Nettle Tea is quiet familiar to health conscious people due to its amazing benefits (read Amazing Benefits of Nettle Tea) and healing properties.
 This natural diuretic regulates proper fluid flow through the kidneys and bladder, hence preventing kidney stones, collection of toxins (creatinine, urea) and urinary tract infection.
 Thus, it helps in lowering serum creatinine and urea levels in the body.
-According to a review article by Jinous, published in the Journal of medicinal plants research 2012, Nettle leaf provides benefits for conditions such as seasonal allergy, hair health, rheumatoid arthritis (acting as an anti-inflammatory), nephroprotective (acting as a diuretic), benign prostatic hyperplasia (inhibiting production of 5-a-reductase), hepatoprotective (by increasing tissue catalase) and also promoting the anti-oxidant defence system.
+According to a review article by Jinous, published in the Journal of medicinal plants research 2012, Nettle tea benefits conditions such as seasonal allergy, hair health, rheumatoid arthritis (acting as an anti-inflammatory), nephroprotective (acting as a diuretic), benign prostatic hyperplasia (inhibiting production of 5-a-reductase), hepatoprotective (by increasing tissue catalase) and also promoting the anti-oxidant defense system.

-Therefore, instead of being confused between the quick fix tea bags and direct leaf decoction, choose Nettle leaf Herb by BestSource Nutrition for best benefits to hair, skin and the entire health system.
+Therefore, instead of being confused between the quick fix tea bags and direct leaf decoction, choose Nettle leaf Herb for best benefits to hair, skin and the entire health system.